-We all know the Android MDM story: Originally, Android didn’t have great MDM capabilities, so OEMs like Samsung added their own.
-Then in 2014 and 2015, Android for Work came along, and now it’s just called Android Enterprise (and as of 2018, the E in Enterprise is capitalized).
+We all know the Android MDM story: Originally, Android didn’t have great capabilities, so OEMs like Samsung added their own.
+Then in 2014 and 2015, Android for Work came along, and now it’s just called Android Enterprise.

-- Android Management API: A Google service that can act as middleware between a management platform and Android devices.
-Here’s the client Device Policy Controller app.
+- Also see Google Play API for EMM (EMMs use this to deploy apps from Managed Google Play) and the Android Management API, which is a Google service that can act as middleware between a management platform and Android devices.
+(Here’s the client Device Policy Controller app for it.)

-- You can also check out Android Enterprise guides (plus other guides and blog posts) from Jason Bayton.
-Jason also write for us!
-Check out The state of Android Enterprise in 2018 and BYOD & privacy: Don’t settle for less than Android Enterprise in 2018
+- For more blog posts, check out the Android Enterprise guides (plus other guides and blog posts) from Jason Bayton.
+Jason has also written for us—read The state of Android Enterprise in 2018 and BYOD & privacy: Don’t settle for less than Android Enterprise in 2018

 Windows 10 MDM and Unified Endpoint Management

 Windows 10 brought Modern Management and support for MDM, and now a new trend (and confusing acronym): Unified Endpoint Management.
 Here are some recent blog posts:

 - Adopting Windows 10 modern management is a spectrum, not a binary move to MDM